-I highly doubt that you wake-up in the morning excited about filling in spreadsheets, setting a budget, answering emails, or folding laundry.
-But not everything in life is exciting and we all have to do incredibly boring work out of necessity from time-to-time.
+I highly doubt that you wake up in the morning excited about filling in spreadsheets, setting a budget, answering emails, or folding laundry.
+But not everything in life is exciting and we all have to do incredibly boring work out of necessity from time to time.
 The good news?
 There are ways to stay motivated to handle mundane work.
 And, if think that’s impossible, then check out the following tips to make even the most boring task a bit more tolerable.

 Focus on why.

 No matter what the task is, there’s always a why behind it.
 This is one way to stay motivated to handle mundane work.
 For example, cleaning the house may make you feel relaxed or accomplished.
-Responding those emails can keep your boss or clients happy.
+Responding to those emails can keep your boss or clients happy.

-Instead of thinking that there’s no purpose behind that boring, mundane work, focus on why this work important.
+Instead of thinking that there’s no purpose behind that boring, mundane work, focus on why this work is important.
 Once you focus on the why, you’ll be more motivated complete the task at hand.